go-flutter-desktop/hover/README.md

 ## Install

+Hover uses [Go](https://golang.org) to build your Flutter application to desktop.
+Hover itself is also written using the Go language.
+You will need to [install go](https://golang.org/doc/install) on your development machine.

-First install go, then install hover like this:
+Then install hover like this:

 ```bash
 go get -u github.com/go-flutter-desktop/hover